Ranchero-Software/NetNewsWire/README.md

 That said, we will seriously consider any pull requests we do get.
 Just note that we may not accept them, or we may accept them and do a bunch of revision.

-It’s probably a good idea to let us know first what you’d like to do. ([Ask on Micro.blog](https://micro.blog/brentsimmons), or email brent@ranchero.com, or post something to the [bug tracker](https://github.com/brentsimmons/NetNewsWire/issues).)
+It’s probably a good idea to let us know first what you’d like to do.
+The best place for that is definitely the [Slack group](https://join.slack.com/t/netnewswire/shared_invite/enQtNjM4MDA1MjQzMDkzLTNlNjBhOWVhYzdhYjA4ZWFhMzQ1MTUxYjU0NTE5ZGY0YzYwZWJhNjYwNTNmNTg2NjIwYWY4YzhlYzk5NmU3ZTc).

-In the future — some time after 5.0 ships — we expect to want contributions.
-The plan is *not* to make this a one-person show forever.
+We do plan to add more and more contributors over time.
+Totally.
+But we’re taking it slow as we learn how to manage an open source project.